Login

 Vaud and Nidwalden prescribe a cantonal fire insurance policy.
 In the cantons of Fribourg and Jura, you are free to choose the insurer.

 Important: if your insured sum is lower than the value of your home contents, you are underinsured.
 In that case, you will usually not be reimbursed for the full value of your home contents.
-If so, you will have to pay more than just the deductible.
+If so, you will have to pay more than just the coinsurance.

-6. How much does home contents insurance cost?
+6. What does contents insurance cost?

-The annual premiums for home contents insurance vary depending on the scope of coverage and the provider.
+The annual premiums for home contents insurance vary depending on the scope ofcoverage and theprovider.

-For example: consider the annual premium for a rental household in Winterthur.
+Example: the annual premium for a rental household in Winterthur.
 The insured sum is 100,000 francs.
 Two adults live in an 80m2 3.5-room apartment.

-Price: from around 118 francs with a deductible of 500 francs (figures valid on: 11 June 2024).
+Price: from around 118 francs with a coinsurance of 500 francs (figures valid on 11 June 2024).

 This article was first published on 19.01.2021